xeedness/TreeGrowth/README.md

 - **xeedness** - Creator

 ## How it works
+TreeGrowth consists of four main parts.
+The scheduling manages the whole processing.
+The Tree Configuration holds different tree types.
+The Tree Detection detects trees in a chunk.
+The Tree processing spawns new sapling depending on the characteristics of the tree and its surroundings.
 ### Scheduling
 The scheduling is based on ingame ticks.
 TreeGrowth manages a list of loaded chunks.
 Every loaded chunk should be processed at a specific rate.
 The main scheduling routine looks for the next chunk, that needs processing.
 If the processing is done fast, another chunk can be processed until a maximum processing time is met or no more chunks need processing.